bubblevy/bubblethemeshop/README.md

 ## About BubbleThemeShop

-<b>BubbleThemeShop</b> is the latest solution for template online store, combining a modern impression with a simple but elegant design.
+<b>BubbleThemeShop</b> is the newest solution for online store template, combining a modern impression with a simple but elegant design.
 With a clean and minimalist appearance, this template provides users with a fun and intuitive shopping experience.

 The use of clean design elements makes BubbleThemeShop suitable for a wide variety of products.
 Its elegant appearance ensures focus on products, while easy navigation allows visitors to quickly find what they are looking for.